MarcoLeongDev/handsfree-stable-diffusion/README.md

 5. Are you a prompt-engineer only for questionable kangaroos?
 - I was luck to have other humble creations: https://pixai.art/@marcoleong

-6. This template/script is great.
-Can I get you a coffee?
+# Can I get you a coffee?
-- Of course.
+Of course.
 To be honest, I would be saving to move away from my 9yo laptop from 2014

 - <a href="Ko-fi.com/marcoleong"><img src="./assets/logo_white_stroke_small.webp" width="50" /></a>
 - <a href="buymeacoffee.com/marcoleong"><img src="./assets/buymeacoffee.png" width="80" /></a>